 It might be thanks to the fact that Sweden is pretty progressive in terms of freedom of speech that Karlung is able to do these stunts without getting into trouble.
 Or maybe due to the fact that he always seems to have the law on his side.

-Over the past decade, Bahnhof has only had major legal issues once.
-In 2005, the Swedish Anti-Piracy Agency alongside music giants Universal, Sony and EMI, reported Bahnhof to the police for unlawfully spreading copyrighted files.
+Over the past decade, Bahnhof has only had one major legal issue.
+In 2005, the Swedish Anti-Piracy Agency alongside music giants Universal, Sony, and EMI, reported Bahnhof to the police for unlawfully spreading copyrighted files.
 The police searched Pionen and allegedly found the files.
 This was during a time when piracy was a hot topic in Sweden.
 The goal with the search was to find file-sharers who were customers at Bahnhof.

 Bahnhof responded with a lawsuit against the Anti-Piracy Agency on the grounds that material had been placed on the servers by an infiltrator from the Anti-Piracy Agency.
 Eventually, a deal was settled, and didn’t result in any legal consequences for anyone involved.

-It's not only Pionen that is designed in a spectacular way.
-One of Bahnhof's newest data centres is located a bit outside of the Swedish capital in the suburb Kista.
+It’s not only Pionen that is designed in a spectacular way.
+One of Bahnhof’s newest data centers is located a bit outside of the Swedish capital in the suburb Kista.

-From the outside, this building looks like an actual space- or moon-base.
-There are giant, square-shaped container-like rooms made out of armour steel.
-The various armour blocks are connected with an air-filled tent-just like you'd expect a house in space to look like.
+From the outside, this building looks like an actual space base.
+There are giant, square-shaped container-like rooms made out of armor-grade steel.
+These various armor blocks are connected with an air-filled tent—just like you’d expect a house in space to look like.
 And the entire construction stands on top of red lava stones, which are imported from Iceland.
-All in an attempt to give the place a feel of how it would be like to be on mars.
-And if that wasn't enough: upon entering this planet, Karlung shows me (with the excitement of a child) how the doors that open the armoured rooms-in which the servers are stored-make pschhh sounds.
+All in an attempt to give the place a feel of how it would be like to be on Mars.
+And if that wasn’t enough: upon entering this planet, Karlung shows me (with the excitement of a child) how the doors that open the armored rooms—in which the servers are stored—make pschhh sounds.
 They open in a just about identical way as the doors on the spaceship in the movie Alien.

 Design aside—it is the company’s caring attitude towards the privacy of their customers that makes it unique.
 Probably also the fact that some of Bahnhof’s clients happened to have been big actors within the freedom of internet movement—such as WikiLeaks back in 2010.

 Bahnhof continues with their political fights for what they believe is right.
-Only in 2014 (which at the time of writing is in its ninth month), Karlung and his company have been involved in two pretty chaotic media hunts, both which are related to gathering and use of personal information online.
+In 2014 alone, Karlung and his company have been involved in two pretty chaotic media hunts, both which are related to gathering and use of personal information online.